AlexMercedCoder/merced-react-hooks/README.md

 }
 ```

-## useForm
+## useFormState

 Pass it the initial form state and it will return an array with the formState, handleChange function and resetForm function.

 ```js
 const [formData, handleChange, resetForm] = useForm({